 Legislative work is done mainly through motions, resolutions, and bills.
 Motions control the internal operations of a legislative house.
-Resolutions are ways of expressing opinions or doing a variety of things except enacting laws.
+Resolutions are ways to express opinions or do a variety of things other than enacting laws.
 Bills are used to enact laws.
-This chapter describes the handling of bills, and to some extent resolutions.
+This chapter describes the handling of bills, and to some extent of resolutions.
 Specific floor procedures for those purposes are described in Chapter 6: House (or Senate) Manual of Procedures.